 It started when a programmer made a mistake a few years ago while working on a popular critical security program.
 The error left open a door that hackers can now use to walk through.
 Thanks to Heartbleed, they can snatch the unprotected private data on your phone.

 Some of your favorite smartphone apps are getting rich off of tracking you.
 Take Google, for example: In 2019, it made more than $160 billion from advertising revenue alone.
 It sent users targeted advertisements based on their web history.

 In other words, if you weren’t using a VPN at the time, you may have made one of the biggest tech companies in the world a little bit richer.
 By taking a gander at your browsing habits, Google was able to make literal billions.

 Just as a VPN can hide your activity from Big Tech and nosy hackers, it can also help protect your private information from intrusive apps and services.

 5. Access any content you want, like streaming options only available in other countries

 Here’s a fun trick!
 While the other tips were all about self-protection, here’s something that can infuse some fun in your life.

-When you switch your IP address through a VPN, you’re essentially tricking Netflix, HBO Max or whatever else you use into thinking you’re somewhere else in the world.
-Tap or click here for a step-by-step guide to stream movies not available in the U.S. (or wherever else you are in the world).
+When you switch your IP address through a VPN, you’re essentially tricking Netflix, HBO Max or whatever else you use into thinking you’re somewhere else.
+Tap or click here for a step-by-step guide to streaming movies not available in the U.S. (or wherever else you are in the world).

 ExpressVPN makes a world of difference — since it lets you browse from anywhere in the world